-The Brown Institute for Media Innovation, a collaboration between Columbia Journalism School and Stanford University’s School of Engineering, is pleased to announce its 2019-20 Magic Grant recipients.
-Each year, the Brown Institute awards $1M in grants and fellowships to foster new tools and modes of expression, and
+The David and Helen Gurley Brown Institute at Columbia Journalism School and the School of Engineering at Stanford are delighted to announce its 2021-2022 Magic Grant program.
+Applications are due May 1, 2021!
+Each year, the Brown Institute awards close to $1M in grants and fellowships to foster new tools and modes of expression, and